Exploring Coke Zero’s Fit in Keto Dieting: Benefits and Cautions

-A woman with red fingernails is holding a glass bottle of Coca Cola that says "zero sugar", is 3/4s full and has water droplets glistening on the outside as she questions whether or not Coke Zero is keto.
+A woman with red fingernails is holding a 3/4 full glass bottle of Coca-Cola labeled "zero sugar," with water droplets glistening on the outside, as she questions whether Coke Zero is keto.

-While Coke 0 is one of the most popular diet sodas, is Coke Zero keto and low in carbs, or is it an unhealthy drink that should be avoided?7
+While Coke Zero is one of the most popular diet beverages, its keto and low-carb status, or whether it should be avoided as an unhealthy drink, is a topic of discussion.1

 We’ll be the fist to admit that Coke Zero has a crave-worthy flavor and minimal aftertaste compared to other low-calorie drinks but that might not outweigh some of the less than healthy ingredients within it.

-To get to the bottom of this, let’s examine the current research to come to a conclusion before reviewing carbonated keto alternatives to diet soda.
+To get to the bottom of this, let’s examine the current research to come to a conclusion before reviewing carbonated keto alternatives to diet beverages.

 How Many Carbs Are in Coke Zero?

 Coca-Cola Zero Sugar has no calories, carbs, fat, or protein.
-A 12 ounce can of Coke Zero contains:
+A 12 ounce can of Coke 0 contains:

 • 40 milligrams of sodium